Air Force Tuition Assistance (MilTA) pays up to 100% of tuition for taking college courses while on active duty.

 - You are no longer required to obtain your supervisor's signature on your MilTA form; however, you are expected to discuss your schedule with your supervisor to ensure that participation has his/her support.

 If you receive a grade of incomplete from a school, you have as much time as the school allows you to clear the incomplete or 12 months from the end of the term, whichever comes first, to clear the incomplete.
-If you fail to provide a grade that clears the incomplete by that time, we are obligated to recover the tuition assistance.
+If you fail to provide a grade that clears the incomplete by that time, you must pay back any tuition assistance to the AF.